YoshitsuguNagao/Ramen-Topping/README.md

 - add extra noodle for topping

 ### Image
-- add images for background and gameover screen.
+- add images for background and gameover screen.

 ### Sounds
 - add sounds(if it's possible)